GamlinUK/ClansLite/README.md

 ClansLite does not support any grief prevention tools such as land claiming or securing containers within your clan.

-ClansLitte DOES offer the ability to disable friendly fire within your clan!
+ClansLite DOES however offer the ability to disable friendly fire within your clan!

 ## /clan command
 Aliases: `/clans`, `/c`